amandabacon/Dome_Auto/README.md

 ```
     flask run --host=0.0.0.0
 ```
-then go to chrome and type in http://raspberrypi##.local:5000/static/go-dome.html
+then go to chrome and type in http://domecontrol.bennington.edu:5000/static/go-dome.html (if you are on Bennington Secure) -or- go to chrome and type in http://raspberrypi22.local:5000/static/go-dome.html (if you are not on Bennington Secure)

+Sincerely,
+:rage: :dancer: :snail: :dog:
+:mortar_board: